tinevancorenland/IDE/README.md

 An IDE includes all of these components and then more.
 Some IDEs come with additional tools for automating, testing and visualizing the development process.
 The term “integrated development environment” means that you have everything you need to **turn code into functioning apps and programs**.

 Which is the best IDE on the market?
 The better question is: “Which is the best IDE for my purposes?”
 General factors to consider when choosing the best IDE include the languages it can support, ease of use and cost.

-So...
-To sum up:
-* Text editor
-* IDE

 ## Overview of commonly used text editors & IDE's